JoreKut/Stream-API-DataBase/README.md

 ![](com/Screenshots/startExpedition.png)

-Here you can do whatever you want with the `generation` ArrayList.
+Here you can do whatever you want with the `generation<Person>` ArrayList.

 #### An expamle of this output